carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

 - All BIG-IP devices to be used have been imported for the Local Traffic and Network Security services.
 - All firewall policies to be deployed have been configured on the BIG-IQ Centralized Management system.
 - All firewall contexts that will have firewall policies assigned to them have been created in the Local Traffic service and deployed to the BIG-IP device.
+- When performing the tasks in this example, review the listed IP addresses and change them as appropriate for your environment.
+For example, if you are not running  the script directly on the BIG-IQ system, you should change localhost to be the IP address of the BIG-IQ Centralized Management system.

 ### Description
 Describes the steps you perform to apply one or more firewall policies to one or more firewall contexts and deploy the firewall changes to associated BIG-IP devices.